Doctoral Citations for Graduation

 Who writes the doctoral citation?

-The candidate writes the citation, and checks it with his/her supervisor before submitting it to the Faculty of Graduate Studies.
+The candidate writes the citation, and checks it with his/her supervisor before submitting it to the Faculty of Graduate and Postdoctoral Studies.
 All doctoral students attending congregation are required to submit a citation.
 Regardless of whether you choose to attend the ceremony we hope you will send in a citation for our records to document your academic contributions as a UBC graduate student.

 Examples of citations: